Sub Flows & Features

 eReceipt

-A feature which would enable a digital receipt file to be generated on the device's end (as well as have the file's link be sent to the peripheral via the SDK) via a QR code once the transaction has been settled.
-In order to enable said feature, you should set the following configurations in Nayax Core:
+A feature that would enable a digital receipt file to be generated on the device's end (as well as have the file's link be sent to the peripheral via the SDK) via a QR code once the transaction has been settled.
+To enable said feature, you should set the following configurations in Nayax Core:

 • Payment tab -> Transaction Options -> Enable eReceipt on Transaction end - V • Receipt Button Display Duration - 20 • Receipt QR Display Duration - 40 • Vend Flow Options - Dynamic Receipt

-On older SDK versions the URL would appear in the SDK in hex, so in order to parse it you should convert it to ASCII https://www.rapidtables.com/convert/number/hex-to-ascii.html
+In older SDK versions, the URL was stored in hex, so to parse it, you should convert it to ASCII.

-The product names are taken from our product map, so you can create products inside of it and name them (to match the product codes you send in the SDK).
-Just keep in mind that Marshall does not use any of the information in the product map, meaning you can put whichever information inside of it and it won't matter to the transaction flow, including the prices (the only field which is relevant for you is the product code name and it would appear in Last Sales and eReceipt file)
+The product names are taken from our product map, so you can create products in it and name them (to match the product codes you send via the SDK).
+Just keep in mind that Marshall does not use any of the information in the product map, meaning you can put whichever information inside of it and it won't matter to the transaction flow, including the prices (the only field that is relevant for you is the product code name, and it would appear in Last Sales and eReceipt file)

 You can add new products to your device's product map by going to the "product map" tab, clicking on "Map"-> "Add BIN", and then add the product code and product group, PA code and MDB code (this is the one which should match the product code in the SDK), and then of course click on "save".